 Once the object is in place, you can change its size and position.
-To change its size, click on the object and select one of the handles that appear around the frame.
-Drag one of the handles to resize the object to the desired proportions.
-In addition to resizing an object, you can also change the location of the object by dragging it to the desired position.
+To change the size, click on the object to select it.
+Then drag one of the handles that appear around the object.
+You can also change the location of the object by dragging it to the desired position.